kubernetes/website/content/en/docs/reference/glossary/container-runtime.md

 - workload
 ---
  A fundamental component that empowers Kubernetes to run containers effectively.
- Its responsibility lies in managing the execution and lifecycle of containers within the Kubernetes environment.
+ It is responsible for managing the execution and lifecycle of containers within the Kubernetes environment.

 <!--more-->